 Minivans are very similar to SUVs in terms of bike rack types you can use on them, with the only exception that you will have to install a hitch yourself (if you decide to go with hitch-mounted rack), while many SUV’s are already equipped with it.

-For minivans we still recommend hitch bike racks, as they are the easiest to install and use.
-But, because you have easy access to third row and storage area, you can save a bit by choosing a less expensive option without swing-away or tilting features that quickly add up the price.
+For minivans, we still recommend hitch bike racks, as they are the easiest to install and use.
+But, because you have easy access to the third row and storage area, you can save a bit by choosing a less expensive option without swing-away or tilting features that quickly add up the price.

 Also, because it’s a minivan, it’s more likely that you want more capacity, so here we are recommending racks that can handle 3 or more bikes.